KnowEnG/Kubernetes_AWS/cloudformation/README.md

       each of the checkboxes.
 Finally, press the `Create` button.

       After pressing the `Create` button, you will see a table of CloudFormation stacks.
-      One stack in the table will have the name you set in step 2.ii.a.; that is the stack you just created.
-(You will also see a second stack appear with a similar name.
+      Refresh the page, and you will see that one stack in the table has the name you set in step 2.ii.a.; that is the stack you just created.
+(If you continue to refresh, you will eventually see a second stack appear with a similar name.
 The second stack will be labeled `NESTED` and is created automatically as part of the KnowEnG Platform deployment process.)
       Refresh the table until the status for your new stack is `CREATE_COMPLETE`.
 This might take 10 minutes or so.

 3. Gather details from new stack.
 These details will be needed in later steps.